Introduction to the

 Everett Needham Case Library and Geyer Center for Information Technology

-George R. Cooley Science Library
+and the George R. Cooley Science Library

 The Everett Needham Case Library and Geyer Center for Information Technology normally houses collections in the humanities and social sciences, and the George R. Cooley Library, located in McGregory Hall, houses collections in the natural sciences.
 Case Library completed a major renovation in 2007.